kororaproject/website/upstream/client/README.md

 ```

 #### Removing Machines
-The general usage for adding a new managed machine to a Canvas user is described as:
+The general usage for removing an existing managed machine to a Canvas user is described as:
 ```
 cnvs machine rm [user:]name
 ```